MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_WaitForSaveOrMergeSuccess:bool** - SaveAs succeeded waiting for a background save or merge.

-- **Data_WaitForSaveOrMergeTimeout:long** - SaveAs timeouted when waiting for a background save or merge.
+- **Data_WaitForSaveOrMergeTimeout:long** - SaveAs timed out when waiting for a background save or merge.

 - **DstDoc** - New location of document